pau1m/twigTest/readme.md

 This could only work if we interpret "the final part" as an addendum to the array of equally divided parts, thus giving four parts eg [[1], [2], [3], [4,5]]

+The solution I originally provided was derived from misreading the text as "the last element should contain the remaining elements"